mullvad/mullvadvpn-app/docs/security.md

 The disconnected state behaves very differently depending on the value of the "block when disconnected" setting.
-If this setting is enabled, the disconnected state behaves like and has the same security properties as, the [blocked] state.
+If this setting is enabled, the disconnected state behaves like and has the same security properties as, the [error] state.
 If the setting is disabled (the default), then it is the only state where the app does not enforce any firewall rules.
 It then behaves the same as if the `mullvad-daemon` was not even running.
 It lets network traffic flow in and out of the computer freely.